 Pursuant to State Executive Order 202.4, every school in the State was directed to close no later than March 18, 2020.
 While schools were originally ordered closed until April 1, the time period was later extended to May 15, and then through the end of the school year.
 School districts must normally maintain 180-day inclass attendance for State aid; however, this requirement was waived to the extent attributable to COVID-19 related closures during the 2019-20 school year.
 Additionally, pursuant to State Executive Orders Nos.
-202.13 and 202.26, the school district elections and budget votes that normally would have been held on May 19, 2020 were postponed until June 9, with an additional extension for ballots received through mail until June 16.
+202.13 and 202.26, the school district elections and budget votes that normally would have been held inperson on May 19, 2020 were postponed and conducted by absentee ballot, with such ballots being counted on June 16, 2020.